-A deal was brokered between the UK development consultants, Ricardo, and SAIC – and, in May 2005, a new division was created with UK and Chinese offices, known as Ricardo (2010) Limited.
-A recruitment campaign was instigated by the new organisation and, within months, 150 ex-MG Rover and Powertrain engineers were employed to continue work on the SAC528 – (so called because it was conceived on 28 May 2004) with a view to developing it into a production reality.
+A deal was brokered between the UK development consultants, Ricardo, and SAIC – and, in May 2005, a new company called Ricardo (2010) Limited was incorporated with offices in China and the UK.
+A recruitment campaign was instigated by the new organisation and, within months, 150 ex-MG Rover and Powertrain Engineers were employed to continue work on the SAC528 – (so called because it was conceived on 28 May 2004) with a view to developing it into a production reality.

 ‘The resulting packaging, mounting design, selector system design, electrical update and new calibration, plus the associated development and validation was a huge amount of work to take on in such a short timescale but, such is the capability of the Technical Centre, we achieved a pretty good result and the resulting installation is, in my humble opinion, probably a better overall solution than the original.’

 The news that BMW sold the rights to use the Rover name to Ford (in October 2006) must have come as a blow to SAIC’s executives.
 There was a huge desire within the Chinese company to use the Rover marque name for its upcoming range of cars – because it would deliver suitably British heritage to tempt Chinese buyers to part with their cash.

 This was especially pertinent, as Nanjing’s MG-badged alternative would be hitting the marketplace mere months after the Roewe 750.
 However, these name traumas didn’t slow down the introduction one bit – with the company chosing to invent a new marque, adding a slice of British history to accompany it in the process.